 Generational gaps explain a number of differences in workplace preferences, including communication, technology and talking openly about how much different employees are paid.

-Less than one-quarter of employees ages 18 to 34 (22%) say they are concerned by their employer having access to personal activity on their work computer.
+In 2020, less than one-quarter of employees ages 18 to 34 (22%) said they were concerned by their employer having access to personal activity on their work computer.

-Meanwhile, 31% of employees between 35 and 54 years old are concerned by their employer having access to their personal information, and 25% of employees 55 years old and over share that sentiment.
+Meanwhile, 31% of employees between 35 and 54 years old were concerned by their employer having access to their personal information, and 25% of employees 55 years old and up shared that sentiment.